MuhammedBuyukkinaci/My-Helper-Functions/README.md

 create_on_db(something=something)
 ```

-220) A good practice advised by Elon Musk is to distill red aundant things from the products and put 10% of the removed things back.
+220) A good practice advised by Elon Musk is to distill redundant things from the products and put 10% of the removed things back.
 Code is an expression of domain model.